IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The Data field contains the value of the parameter.

-The representation of the values may differ between different network adapters.
+The representation of the values might differ between different network adapters.
 There is no official specification for the Prism header;
 {{Prism}} describes what one person found from examining some adapter drivers.